 (iv) Allows for interpretation of the effectiveness of intervention.

-(f) For a student evaluated using a model that is based on the student's strengths and weaknesses, the evaluation must include an assessment of the student's strengths and weaknesses in classroom performance and academic achievement, relative to age, Oregon grade-level standards, or intellectual development.
+(f) For a student evaluated using a model that is based on the student's strengths and weaknesses, the evaluation must include an assessment of the student's strengths and weaknesses in classroom performance and academic achievement, relative to age, grade-level standards, or intellectual development.

 (g) Other: